SakuraComputing/bolton-kendo-club/README.md

 yarn install
 ```

+### Running the Application Locally

-### Compiles and hot-reloads for development using concurrently to run the App server on port 8080 and the dev server on port 5000
+Compiles and hot-reloads for development using concurrently to run the App server on port 8080 and the dev server on port 5000
 ```
 yarn run dev
 ```